zheddhe/mai25-bds-trafic-cycliste/README.md

 The `notebooks/` folder contains various exploratory notebooks (school and project related), showcasing:

 - 🧼 Data cleaning and preprocessing strategies
-- 📊 Exploratory Data Analysis with Matplotlib, Plotly, Seaborn, and Bokeh
+- 📊 Exploratory Data Analysis with Matplotlib, Plotly, Seaborn
 - 🎯 Resampling methods and hyperparameter tuning (GridSearch, RandomizedSearch, BayesSearch)
 - 🧠 Training and evaluation of baseline and advanced ML models
 - 🤖 Neural network experimentation with tensorflow and pytorch